 Your Cart is empty

-So here’s the deal: in theory the RFID chips that are in your credit cards can be skimmed from a distance with a reader without actually touching your wallet or pocket.
+So here’s the deal: in theory the RFID chips that are in your credit cards can be skimmed with a reader without actually touching your wallet or pocket.
 It’s also called “electronic pickpocketing”.
 Sounds scary right?
-Maybe you need to protect yourself and your credit cards?

 Before the panic sets in let’s consider a few things;